guilleng/c-programming-a-modern-approach-solutions/chapter05/projects/09/README.md

 # Chapter 05 - Project 09

-Write a program that prompts the user to enter two dates and then indicates which date comes earlier on the calandar:
+Write a program that prompts the user to enter two dates and then indicates which date comes earlier on the calendar:

 ```
 Enter first date (mm/dd/yyyy): 3/6/08